 The Company's financial instruments consist of cash, accounts receivable, payables and debt.
 The carrying amounts reported in the consolidated balance sheets for cash, accounts receivable, accounts payable and accrued expenses approximate fair value because of the short-term nature of these instruments.
-The Company's long-term debt with variable interest rates approximates fair value based on instruments with similar terms.
+The carrying value of the Company's long-term debt with variable interest rates approximates fair value based on instruments with similar terms.